 Assistant Professor, Department of Linguistics, Boston University

-Dissertation: North of Phonology
+Dissertation: North of phonology

 John Travis Beavers —

-Assistant Professor, Department of Linguistics, University of Texas at Austin.
+Associate Professor, Department of Linguistics, University of Texas at Austin.

 Lev Blumenfeld —

 Assistant Professor, School of Linguistics and Language Studies, Carleton University.

 Kathryn Campbell-Kibler —